• de

 Ways of the Monks - Ways of Power.
 The Danubian Principalities as Nodes in the Transimperial Space

-The project examines the connection between mobility and rule or rule formation using the example of monastic mobility in "transimperial" Southeastern Europe from the 14th to the 17th century.
-"Transimperial" is understood here not only as passing through and across empires and their borders, but also in a diachronic sense with regard to the transition from the Byzantine to the Ottoman Empire.
+The project examined the connection between mobility and rule or rule formation using the example of monastic mobility in "transimperial" Southeastern Europe from the 14th to the 17th century.
+"Transimperial" was understood here not only as passing through and across empires and their borders, but also in a diachronic sense with regard to the transition from the Byzantine to the Ottoman Empire.